Recruitment and Selection for University Support Staff

 If circumstances arise when a recruitment in progress needs to be cancelled, the department must contact Employment Services.
 The department with the vacant position should notify all applicants that the recruitment has been cancelled or postponed.

-All applicants must apply through the Division of Human Resources.
+All applicants must apply through the State of Kansas Employment Center.
 Employment Services will check for completeness of documents and offer assistance to applicants.
-Departments should refer any calls from applicants to Employment Services at 532-6277.
+Departments should refer any calls from applicants to Employment Services at 785-532-6277.

 Initial Screening of Candidate Documents